jonatanhal/jonatanhal.github.io/_posts/2014-12-13-cracking-a-weak-checksum.markdown

 this wonderfully crafted explanation.

 >The x86 family of microprocessors come with with the scasb
->instruction which searches for the first occurence of a byte whose
+>instruction which searches for the first occurrence of a byte whose
 >value is equal to that of the AL register
 >...
 >When used along with